Silver Line (MBTA): BRT quality

 Key features of bus rapid transit include dedicated lanes, frequent service, off-vehicle fare collection, sheltered stations, and intelligent transportation systems features such as transit signal priority.
 A 2011 study by the Institute for Transportation and Development Policy (ITDP) determined that the Silver Line was best classified as "Not BRT" because it lacked many of these BRT Standard features.

 Off-board fare collection is only present at the three underground stops.
 A significant portion of delays on the surface sections are caused by long dwell times, as passengers only board through the front door to pay at the single farebox.
 On June 6, 2012, Massport began funding a three-month pilot of free fares from the five Logan Airport stops as an effort to decrease traffic congestion at the airport terminals.
 Within the first month, average dwell time dropped by 20 seconds per stop.
 Massport later extended the pilot until January 2013, then made free fares from Logan permanent.
 Stops on the Washington Street routes with more than fifteen passengers have an average dwell time of over one minute, which affects both running time and reliability.
 A two-week pilot program in 2017 tested all-door boarding on these routes, with free fares funded by a nonprofit.
 The pilot halved dwell times at busy stops, reduced overall average dwell time from 24 to 19 seconds, and increased reliability.
-All-door boarding will be permanently implemented on all routes in the early 2020s as part of the AFC 2.0 fare system.
+All-door boarding will be permanently implemented on all routes in the 2020s as part of the AFC 2.0 fare system.